scummvm/scummvm/doc/docportal/other_platforms/nintendo_ds.rst

 What you'll need
 ===================

-- Either a homebrew-enabled Nintendo DSi or an unofficial card reader.
+- A homebrew-enabled Nintendo DSi or DSi XL.
+Note that the original DS and DS Lite are not currently supported.
 How to enable homebrew is outside the scope of this documentation.

 Installing ScummVM
 ======================================